A Few of Our Alumnae – in Their Own Words

 The other girls my age from my village now have more than one child and work on their farmland.
 If not that, then they are working in garment factories in various towns in Cambodia.

 The biggest problem facing Cambodian women today is gender inequity because they do not get the same opportunity as men do.
 Women are hard workers who only have the chance to support their children because they have a low education.
 This issue stems from women in the countryside not receiving education.

 I found a passion to communicate with people.
 One day I dream of producing education programs about women’s affairs.
 I hope to become a professional journalist in Cambodia.
 I want to be a journalist, so that I can learn more about the world and be constantly updated on current affairs.

-University: 2014 degree in Media Management from the Royal University of Phnom Penh; currently pursuing a master’s degree in media management at Syracuse University on an Open Society Foundation Fellowship
+University: 2014 degree in Media Management from the Royal University of Phnom Penh; 2020 master’s degree in Media and Communications from Syracuse University (Open Society Foundation Fellowship)